adscorp100/mdhomecarebuild/src/content/blog/how-to-get-an-abn-as-an-ndis-support-worker.md

 - Account for evening, weekend, or public holiday loadings

 Most independent support workers charge between 80-100% of the maximum NDIS price guide rates.

+## Hiring a Support Worker with an ABN as a Participant

+If you're an NDIS participant looking to hire an independent support worker with an ABN, understanding how this arrangement works can help you make the most of your funding.

+### Benefits of Working with ABN Contractors
+- **Flexible scheduling**: Independent workers often offer more flexible appointment times than agency-based providers
+- **Lower rates**: May offer lower rates due to no agency overhead costs
+- **Direct relationship**: Build a consistent, direct relationship with your support worker
+- **Personalised service**: Workers can tailor their approach specifically to your needs
+- **Continuity of care**: Less staff rotation than large provider organisations

+### How to Find ABN Support Workers
+- **Mable platform**: Australia's largest marketplace connecting participants with independent workers
+- **Hireup**: Platform specifically designed for NDIS participants to find support workers
+- **Local Facebook groups**: Community groups for NDIS participants often have worker recommendations
+- **Word of mouth referrals**: Ask other participants, support coordinators, or Local Area Coordinators
+- **Community noticeboards**: Local disability services and community centres

+### What to Check Before Hiring
+Before engaging an independent support worker with an ABN, verify:
+- Valid NDIS Worker Screening clearance
+- Appropriate insurance coverage (public liability and professional indemnity)
+- ABN registration on the [ABN Lookup](https://www.abn.business.gov.au) website
+- Qualifications relevant to your support needs
+- References from other participants if possible

+### Payment Considerations
+When working with ABN contractors:
+- Ensure your plan management arrangement supports direct payments to contractors
+- Self-managed participants can pay contractors directly
+- Plan-managed participants should confirm their plan manager processes ABN invoices
+- NDIA-managed participants typically cannot engage independent contractors directly

 ## Common ABN Application Mistakes to Avoid
 Be aware of these frequent errors: